 CDA-managed capital serves as a source of private-sector funding for catalytic real estate development projects that have significant impact on Northeast Ohio’s growth and development.
-Under Yvette’s leadership, CDA has successfully raised three private equity funds and secured multiple tax credit equity allocations.
+Under Yvette’s leadership, CDA has successfully raised three private real estate funds and secured multiple tax credit equity allocations.

-These funds support neighborhood development, job creation and retention, as well as business attraction and expansion, through strategic investments in projects throughout the City of Cleveland and targeted areas of Cuyahoga County.
+These funds support neighborhood development, job creation and retention, as well as business attraction and expansion, through strategic investments in projects throughout the City of Cleveland and targeted areas of Northeast Ohio.

-Yvette is also chairperson of the Cleveland International Fund (CiF), a private equity firm that operates as an EB-5 regional center authorized by U.S. Citizenship and Immigration Services.
+Yvette also served as chairperson of the Cleveland International Fund (CiF), a private equity firm that operates as an EB-5 regional center authorized by U.S. Citizenship and Immigration Services from 2015-2020.
 One of CiF’s goals is to be a driving force for economic development throughout Northeast Ohio.